ryshgithub/react-ts-tutorial-ecom-shop-udemy-master/README.md

-# Getting Started with Create React App
+# Getting Started with react-ts-tutorial-ecom-shop-udemy-master

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the starting project pint for the React Typescript Tutorial Ecommerce Shop in Udemy.

+## How to setup

+1. Download or clone the project.
+2. Run command "yarn install"
+3. To start the application run "yarn start" and it will run in [http://localhost:3000](http://localhost:3000).
+4. Open another terminal and run "yarn start-api" to run the API that we will use for this project.
+5. Smile because you are good to go!

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`
+Install all the packages and libraries needed for our project.

+### `yarn start-api`
+Run the NodeJS application that will be use the API for our project to manage products/orders data.

 ### `yarn start`